 Procedures

 All currently available intramuscular, subcutaneous, transdermal, nasal and oral testosterone administration treatments may be used.
 These treatments are all covered by the RAMQ’s provincial drug insurance plan.
+The treatment type should be an informed and joint decision between the physician and the patient.

 There is now a new treatment with subcutaneous testosterone implants.